 Using a watch as a compass

 You can easily navigate without a compass, as long as you have a watch.
 If it’s sunny and you have a watch with hands, or if you know the time and have a pen and paper to draw one, you can always locate south.
 Aim the hour hand of the watch at the sun.
 From the centre of the watch, draw an imaginary line to where 12 o’clock sits on the watch’s face.
 You now have a segment from the hour hand to 12 o’clock.
 Divide this segment into two equal parts and you’ll find that the line bisecting the two parts points south.

 For south of the tropics, point 12 o’clock at the sun.
 North bisects the angle between 12 o’clock and the hour hand.

 At night you can use the moon during its crescent phase – the stage between a new moon and a full moon.
 Draw an imaginary line from the point of each side of the crescent and continue down until it reaches the earth.
 The point at the bottom signals south.

-Improvisations without a compass
+Improvisations to navigate without a compass

 ● If the star moves to the left, then you’re facing north.

 ● If the star moves to the right, then you’re facing south.

 ● If the star rises upwards, then you’re facing east.

 ● If the star moves downwards, then you’re facing west.